Harshit-Dhanwalkar/CodeTint/README.md

 - **C Compiler:** You'll need a C compiler like GCC or Clang.
 - **Git:** To clone the repository and its submodules.
+- Installing other important dependencies, for debian using apt package manager:
   ```bash
   sudo apt-get update
   sudo apt-get install libx11-dev libfontconfig1-dev libharfbuzz-dev libpng-dev libfreetype-dev